Pritchard

 John persevered, and was a leading member of the Saunemin community.
 His biography states, "Mr Pritchard is a member of Baptist church in which he has served in the capacity of Deacon and is also Superintendent of the Sunday School.
 He is a Republican in politics, although he does not take an active part in political matters.
 He has never been an office seeker, but on the contrary has declined political per ferment when tendered by his friends."

-When you consider the poverty that John was born into, as a poorly educated farmer's servant, to where he ended up—owning his own 160-acre farm, and becoming one of Saunemin's most valued citizens, you have to admire his bravery and his ingenuity.
+When one considers the poverty that John was born into, as a poorly educated farm hand in Wales, to where he ended up—owning his own 160-acre farm in the United States, and becoming one of Saunemin's most valued citizens, you have to admire his bravery and his ingenuity.
 He truly lived out the American dream, and ensured a better life for his children, including the next Pritchard in our line...

 L-R: William Pritchard; William and Nelle's wedding photo; on the farm; Helen, John Pritchard, Jr., William and Dorothy; W.C. and Nelle, 1947; Justice of the Peace in the 1950's.